ricciardelli/client_dashboard/README.md

 # Project Title

 This is part of a code challenge.
-It's a basic rails application with the following Models: Company, Employee, PartnerCompany, Contractor and Client
+It's a basic Rails application with the following models: Company, Employee, PartnerCompany, Contractor and Client

-- Authentication;
+- Authentication
-- Simple UI with bootstrap
+- Simple UI with Bootstrap
 - CRUD for all models

 ## Getting Started